kentliau/dot-compiler/README.md

 	dot-packer -d templates/ -o ./templates.js

-Once you include the templates.js module in your webpage you can access the template in javascript.
+Once you include the templates.js module to your code, you can access the template like this:

 ```
 var templates = require('./templates'),